 3. How do you think SaskCulture should move forward considering the Consulting’s findings?

 Compile all this info.
 It honestly needs to be winnowed down into a key areas (Strat plan), The bigger ECO’s voice can help get the word out.
 We reach a lot of members across the province.
-But there is confusion with ECO members who aren’t sure about being SaskCulture members (members via ECO membership or need a separate membership with SC directly?)
+But there is confusion with ECO members who aren’t sure about being SaskCulture members (members via ECO membership or need a separate membership with SaskCulture directly?)

 TRC criteria in grant application is there.
 It is not that you’re not communicating, but needs to be better channels for it.
 There is a competition aspect, - we all feel in competition with each other, so we need to share despite that competition and do things together.